 But are they?

-The definition of nootropics has expanded to mean any substance — natural, synthetic, or a mix — that has the potential to improve mental functions such as memory, intelligence, motivation, attention, and concentration.
+Today the definition of nootropics has expanded to mean any substance — natural, synthetic, or a mix — that has the potential to improve mental functions such as memory, intelligence, motivation, attention, and concentration.

-The cognitive enhancing supplements you read about at the beginning of this article — vitamins, herbs, and amino acids — fit the original criteria of nootropics.
+The cognitive-enhancing supplements you read about at the beginning of this article — vitamins, herbs, and amino acids — fit the original criteria of nootropics.

 They improve mental functions, support brain health, and do no harm.

 But this is rarely what is now meant by the term nootropics.

 To many, the desire to improve mental performance at any cost is paramount, and the worry of risk and side effects has become relatively unimportant.

 Now let’s take a look at examples of the two main kinds of nootropics, natural-based supplements and synthetic drugs.

 Nootropic supplements contain compounds that begin in nature.

 In processing, parts of the natural source may be extracted or synthetically enhanced in order to be more effective.